Are Your E-Commerce Categories Built for the Business or the Customer?

 Navigation as an Architecture Signal

-Main navigation sits on every page.
-Where categories land in the nav tells users and Google what matters most on your site.
+Main navigation sits on every page, so it sends a strong signal about what matters most on your site.

 Cross-linking between related categories, not just parent to child, adds another dimension.
 “Hiking Boots” linking to “Hiking Backpacks” and “Trekking Poles” creates a product ecosystem.
 Google reads those lateral connections as a signal that your site covers the topic broadly, not just one corner of it.